Ctuch/DefendersOfDeshmel/README.md

 - attack an enemy with my character's weapon
 - display the help and stats views
 - remove a character when their health drops below 0
+- be able to save their game with all character location and stats preserved
+- be able to reload their previous game and start playing where they left off